Seremban: History

 Renamed as Seremban, the town flourished originally as a mining centre in the 1840s.
 The Linggi River served as the sole outlet to ferry tin and supplies in and out of the town.
-Revenue came not only from tin trade but also from the large amount of taxes collected, much to the displeasure of the traders and the British colonialists at the neighbouring port of Malacca.
+Revenue came not only from tin trade but also from the large amount of taxes collected, much to the displeasure of the traders and the British colonists at the neighbouring port of Malacca.

 The local chieftains of the late 19th century, namely the Dato' Kelana and the Dato' Shahbandar of Sungai Ujong were at odds with each other on the rights to collect taxes and ownership and control of the mines.
 The rivalry to assert influence and authority opened the door for British intervention in Negeri Sembilan.
-The British sided with the Dato' Kelana upon invitation and defeated Dato' Shahbandar's forces who was later sent into exile to Singapore.
-In a show of gratitude to the British for helping him win the war, the Dato' Kelana had no choice but to accept a British Resident whose job was to advise him on matters other than religion and Malay customs.
+The British sided with Dato' Kelana upon invitation and defeated Dato' Shahbandar's forces who was later sent into exile to Singapore.
+In a show of gratitude to the British for helping him win the war, Dato' Kelana had no choice but to accept a British Resident whose job was to advise him on matters other than religion and Malay customs.

-Captain Murray was appointed the first resident and later set-up his residence at Channer Road, now renamed Jalan Dato' Siamang Gagap.
+Captain Patrick James Murray was appointed the first resident and later set-up his residence at Channer Road, now renamed Jalan Dato' Siamang Gagap.
 Soon after, the people living around Rasah moved to Channer Road for the sake of security and its orderly administration.

 City status

-The official residence of the Undang of the Luak of Sungai Ujong in Ampangan.

 Before 2020, Seremban was one of four state capitals that had yet to be elevated to city status (Malay: Bandar raya); the other three being Kota Bharu (Kelantan), Kuantan (Pahang) and Kangar (Perlis).
 To achieve city status, the state government had agreed to merge the Nilai Municipal Council and Seremban Municipal Council, with that decision being approved by the federal government in 2012.